Research & advocacy program

 Bridging Concordia’s research capacity with our partners’ advocacy efforts to advance social transformation.

-About the Fellowship
+About the Program

 SHIFT’s Research and Advocacy Program (RAP) connects Concordia researchers with community partners to drive social change.
 We help researchers address community priorities, build collaborations, and turn research into actions that make a difference.

-Our Fellowship program invites Concordia graduate students into a year-long collaboration with a Montréal community organization in a research project designed to serve the organization’s systems change goals.
+Our program invites Concordia graduate students into a year-long collaboration with a Montréal community organization in a research project designed to serve the organization’s systems change goals.

 Selected students work directly with community partners to understand their needs and create relevant research outputs that serve their work.
 At the same time, as a cohort, students participate in training and co-learning sessions to hone their capacity to conduct research that contributes meaningfully to social change work.
 Students also have access to SHIFT staff throughout their engagement for coaching and support.